Libera-Chat/libera-chat.github.io/content/_guides/sasl/hexchat.md

 It doesn't require any additional scripts for that purpose.
 The setup procedure is simple.

+Please note that at the time of writing, HexChat supports a maximum password length of __85 characters__.

 1. Open the Network List (Ctrl + S)
 2. If the Libera.Chat network exists in the list, then click on Edit and skip ahead to step 5